MathToWord

 The Challenge: Math in Scanned Textbooks

-If your scanned textbook contains only regular prose, many free OCR tools can handle it adequately.
-But most STEM textbooks contain a mix of text and equations.
-This is where standard OCR tools break down:
+But most STEM textbooks contain a dense mix of text and equations.
+And this is where standard OCR tools break down completely:

 Step-by-Step: Convert a Scanned Textbook to Editable Word